Environmental Protection Agency (EPA).

 III.
 Aggregate Risk Assessment and Determination of Safety

-Consistent with section 408(b)(2)(D) of FFDCA, and the factors specified in section 408(b)(2)(D) of FFDCA, EPA has reviewed the available scientific data and other relevant information in support of this action.
-EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for the petitioned-for tolerances for clothianidin.
+Consistent with FFDCA section 408(b)(2)(D), and the factors specified in FFDCA section 408(b)(2)(D), EPA has reviewed the available scientific data and other relevant information in support of this action.
+EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for clothianidin including exposure resulting from the tolerances established by this action.
 EPA's assessment of exposures and risks associated with clothianidin follows.

 A. Toxicological Profile

 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.

 The toxicity database for clothianidin is complete.
 In mammals, toxicological effects are seen primarily in the liver, hematopoietic system, and kidneys.
 In subchronic oral studies, the dog seemed to be more sensitive to clothianidin than the rat.
 In addition to decreases in body weight and body weight gains observed in both animals, dogs also displayed decreased white blood cells, albumin, and total protein, as well as some anemia.
 Long-term dietary administration of clothianidin did not result in a wider spectrum of effects in the dog; in contrast, the chronic feeding studies in rats showed additional effects in the liver, ovaries, and kidneys.
 In the mouse chronic oral study, increases in vocalization and decreases in body weight gain were noted.